Monday, August 8, 2016

 Back home we gathered in the living room where we watched Ansa humbly open her presents.
 Her favorites ended up being her new Leotard and Ballet Slippers.
 After each family member shared one thing that we love about her, everyone moved to the kitchen where we lit the birthday candles.
 Once blown out we each had a bit of cake before heading to bed.

 A few days after her birthday Ansa held her first official birthday party for which she dubbed me the official helper.
 Ansa invited two of her friends from church, Sarah and Sarah, and we spent the afternoon doing various activities including a photo shoot.
 All in all, I think she had an amazing birthday.
 Happy birthday, AK!
-I hope you have many, many more.
+I pray you have many, many more.

 Ansa wants to keep her so bad but we can’t due to Mom and Dad’s allergies.
 So Pepper now lives in Lauren’s garage and Ansa often goes there to play with her.